Nesss86/Tableau-Project/README.md

 ## Process
 ### Parse & Clean
-I started by parsing the data from the JSON file and created a csv file to load with the others.
-I utilized the capabilities of Tableau Prep to be able to clean the data to help streamline creating visualizations.
+I started by parsing the data from the JSON file and created a .csv file to load with the others.
+I utilized the capabilities of Tableau Prep to be able to clean the data and to help streamline creating visualizations.
 <img src="images/Clean Steps.png" alt="Tableau Prep">

 ### Connect Data